Pela Case Review:

 - Each protector is made special for each phone size.
 That means the industry as a whole is overproducing these protectors because they don’t know which phones will be best sellers.

-Turns out, screen protectors are as much or a greater environmental waste than plastic cases, and you can read more about those from Pela’s site, here.
+Turns out, screen protectors are as much of, if not a greater, environmental waste than plastic cases, and you can read more about those from Pela’s site.
+A percentage of Canopy sales go to ocean cleanup as well, so investing means reducing your own waste, and reducing existing waste.

 Everything from the Apple iPhone 11 Pro Max to the iPhone 6, as well as all Android models like the Samsung Galaxy or Google Pixel.

-Arriving at your door soon after, you’ll get your case, a note from the CEO, and surprisingly minimal packaging (another intentional, sustainable move on Pela’s part).
+Arriving at your door soon after your order, will be your phone case (and/or accessories) along with a note from the CEO, and surprisingly minimal packaging (another intentional, sustainable move on Pela’s part).

 The Good & Bad of The Planet-Friendly Pela Case